 Navigare Yachting Sailing School provides an opportunity for people of all backgrounds and ages to find out how fun, safe, inspiring and affordable sailing is!

 Navigare Yachting gives the best charter deals for the price paid.
-If you want to take your sailing to the next level, you can combine your holiday with the sailing school and get certified as a bareboat skipper, meaning that you will be allowed to charter a yacht on your own anywhere in the world with IYT licence.
+If you want to take your sailing to the next level, you can combine your holiday with the sailing school and get certified as a bareboat skipper, meaning that you will be allowed to charter a yacht on your own anywhere in the world with IYT license.

 The whole point of taking a sailing course is for you to gain the skills, confidence and competence to take a yacht out on holiday by yourself.
 You will be taking family and friends with you on your adventures.
-It is very important that you are not taking their lives in your hands by chartering a yacht without the required ability.
+It is very important that you are not taking their lives in your hands by chartering a yacht without the required skills.

 Getting a bareboat skipper license is not that hard and the choice is yours.
 You can get amazing experience, enjoy moments see another amazing site, taste the freedom of open sea and live a dream...or, if it suits you better, you would rather be looking the similar view out of that hotel room of yours. ;)